cs1302uga/cs1302-c4-alpha/README.rst

 .. _GamePhase: https://cs1302uga.github.io/cs1302-c4-alpha/doc/cs1302/gameutil/GamePhase.html

 Your implementation of ``cs1302.game.ConnectFour`` is expected to support the multiple phases defined by the |GamePhase|_ enumeration.
-When a ``ConnectFour`` game object is constructed, it will be assigned a phase, and that object's phase might change over time as methods are called on it.
-We say that an object is *in* a phase if that object is assigned that phase.
-At any given moment, a game object's behavior will depend on what phase it is in.
+When a ``ConnectFour`` game object is constructed, its said to be in the ``GamePhase.NEW`` phase -- that just means that ``GamePhase.NEW`` is assigned to the object's ``phase`` instance variable.
+The game object may move into other phases as methods are called on it.
+The behavior of some methods depend on the phase the object is in when called.

-Here is a high-level overview of all the required phases and the methods that trigger a game object to change what phase it is in.
+Here is a high-level overview of all the required phases and the methods that trigger a game object to change what phase it is in:

 .. image:: img/phases.svg

-The details for each phase are provided below:
+The details for each game phase are provided below:

 :``GamePhase.NEW``: